AviatrixSystems/terraform-modules-copilot/copilot_build_aws/README.md

   Map of additional volumes that will be attached to the copilot instance.
 Please set device_name(string) and volume_id(string) in each map element.
 Please see the example code above for example.

+- **private_mode**

+  Flag to indicate whether the copilot is for private mode.
+Default: false.

 ### Outputs